 Act 8 of 2015 lowered the age pharmacists can provide the flu vaccine to patients nine years of age and older, with parental consent.
 It also established that licensed pharmacy interns are permitted to administer immunizations under the direct supervision of a pharmacist who possesses an immunization license.

-In the 2017-2018 legislative session, PPA is advocating for a change in Pennsylvania law to permit pharmacists to provide all immunizations to patients nine years of age and older.
+These bills will change Pennsylvania law to permit pharmacists to provide all immunizations to patients nine years of age and older.